 Her method?
 All forms of academic writing and speaking—whether conference abstracts, grant applications, job letters, conference presentations, job talks, or tenure statements — have a formula.
 But advisors almost never teach these formulas, and indeed the vast majority of academics don’t realize just how formulaic their successful writing is.
-Dr. Karen has created schemata that, if followed, give you a command of the formulas, and that can be adapted to every project.
+Dr. Karen has created schemata to articulate your record in these proven ways that that can be adapted to every project.

 The goal is not to produce “cookie-cutter” applications, but to discipline your writing to meet the unspoken and unacknowledged biases and expectations of evaluation committees who are impatient, overworked, and judgmental, and who generally give applications at most a minute or two of initial review.

 All writing is intensively tailored both to your personal project, and to the specific job or competition at hand.

 Once your documents land you an interview, TPII also offers the intensive Academic Job Interview Intervention, and the Job Talk Intervention, 50-minute session by skype in which Intervention Coaches Kellee Weinhold or Petra Shenk put you through the paces of the likely interview and/or job talk.